GE's Alstom bid shows limits of French state intervention

 Citing "patriotic concern" over loss of jobs and control of a group with a history stretching back 86 years, President Francois Hollande's government leapt into action to find ways of countering the offer after news of it emerged last week.

-While Germany's Siemens - billed by Paris as a possible white knight - still has a month to make its intentions clear, Alstom's decision to review GE's $16.9-billion bid makes the U.S. giant the clear favourite to secure the turbine and grid assets that make up the bulk of Alstom revenues.
+While Germany's Siemens (SIEGn.DE) - billed by Paris as a possible white knight - still has a month to make its intentions clear, Alstom's decision to review GE's $16.9-billion (10 billion pound) bid makes the U.S. giant the clear favourite to secure the turbine and grid assets that make up the bulk of Alstom revenues.

 If GE succeeds, it will mark the latest climb-down for a two-year-old government which has already ended up on the losing side of public stand-offs in the telecom and steel industries.